Discovering our way out

 The team conducted a study, published June 12 in the Journal of the American Medical Association, comparing the accuracy of self-collected nostril swabs and health care worker-collected oropharyngeal swabs.
-For 29 of the 30 participants in the study, the accuracy of the shallow swab method was as trustworthy as that of the nasopharyngeal test.
+For 29 of the 30 participants in the study, the accuracy of the shallow swab method was as trustworthy as that of the more invasive test.
 In theory, folks at home could effectively swab themselves while sparing the tender parts of their sinuses.

 ‘Mini lung’ organoid models boost scientists’ understanding of COVID-19